 Note, that the color of mapping will change according to the chosen overlay: Shift 1 — red, Shift 2 — green, Shift 3 — blue, Shift 4 — purple.
 While the main mappings will stay yellow.

-- Now pick the Shift modifier, the button that you’ll need to press and hold, or to toggle.
-Toggle Shift can be enabled while the Rapid Fire feature is purchased, or if it’s trial is enabled
+- Now pick the Shift modifier, the button that you’ll need to press and hold, or to toggle: when using a Gamepad or a Mouse, click the exact button you want to be the Shift modifier, and tick the box Use as Shift modifier; when remapping Keyboard, check the top of the table, and you will see the Shift drop-down list.
+Toggle Shift can be enabled while the Rapid Fire feature is purchased, or if its trial is enabled

 Note, that if you don’t assign any mappings to a certain control inside the Shift overlay, it will reproduce as a mapping from Main layer.